ackwell/ninjabot/README.md

 You will then want to edit the config file with your details and API keys.
 If you don't have an API key for a particular service, it is reccomended you disable the plugin.
+Plugins can be disabled by (as outlined in `Plugins/example.py`) adding `active = False` as a class variable.

 Plugins
 -------

-NCSSBot comes with an (ever expanding) base set of plugins which should be more than enough to get you started, but the true power of the bot comes when you make your own.
+ninjabot comes with an (ever expanding) base set of plugins which should be more than enough to get you started, but the true power of the bot comes when you make your own.

 To get started writing plugins, check `Plugins/example.py`, it shows the general structure